HIDDEN HISPANIC HERITAGE

 62. The World's Biggest Statue

-Of a Nameless Horseback Rider
+of a Nameless Horseback Rider

-63. A River Runs Through
+63. A River Runs Through Our Hispanic Heritage

-64. A Beacon of Hope
+64. A Beacon of Hope On a Border Mountaintop

 65. A Mexican-American Town